 As they say, necessity is the mother of invention.
 One of the much talked about topics in the data management domain today – Data Mesh – sure fits into this realm of modern-day needs.
 It provides a new perspective on distributed architecture principles, that have risen out of increased digitalization and hence the proliferation of data across any modern digital enterprise.

-Not to put the horse before the cart; before we get into the Why part of the concept around data mesh, let’s try to get a little deeper into ‘What is a Data Mesh?’, which might help better understand the Why.
+Not to put the horse before the cart; before we get into the Why part of the concept around data mesh architecture, let’s try to get a little deeper into ‘What is Data Mesh?’, which might help better understand the Why.

 In simple terms, a Data Mesh is characterized by:

-The key is the desire to shift from a centralized, monolithic, large data warehouses and management systems to a highly federated approach that is aimed at making data management much simpler, eliminating bottlenecks and making data access simpler.
+The key is the desire to shift from centralized, monolithic, large data warehouses and management systems to a highly federated approach aimed at making data management much simpler, eliminating bottlenecks, and making data access simpler.

 Simplicity is the ultimate sophistication!